astroport-fi/astroport-core/contracts/factory/README.md

 ### `create_pair`

-Anyone can execute it to create swap pair.
-When a user executes `CreatePair` operation, it creates `Pair` contract and `LP(liquidity provider)` token contract.
-It also creates not fully initialized `PairInfo`.
-Pair `contract_address` for the given asset_infos will be initialized with reply, which is only allowed for a pair, which is not fully initialized.
+Anyone can execute this function to create an Astroport pair. `CreatePair` creates both a `Pair` contract and a `LP(liquidity provider)` token contract.
+The account that instantiates the pair must specify the pair type they want as well as the assets for which the pool is created.

+Custom pool types may also need extra parameters which can be packed in `init_params`.

 ```json
 {